Rob Halford: Singing style and influences

-Halford possesses a powerful voice with a wide vocal range which is marked by his high-pitched screams and strong vibrato.
-However, with age, his lower range has matured and become more powerful.
-Along with Ronnie James Dio and Bruce Dickinson, Halford is one of the pioneers of the operatic vocal style later to be adopted by power metal vocalists and regularly appears near the top in lists of the greatest metal vocalists/front-men of all time.
+Along with Ronnie James Dio and Bruce Dickinson, Halford is one of the pioneers of the operatic vocal style later adopted by power metal vocalists and regularly appears near the top in lists of the greatest metal vocalists and frontmen of all time.
+In 2023, Rolling Stone ranked Halford at number 129 on its list of the 200 Greatest Singers of All Time.

-Halford describes himself as "a huge Queen fan" since they began and saw their very early shows.
-He has called Freddie Mercury, the late lead singer of the band, his "ultimate hero" and expressed regret that he never got to know him.
+Halford described himself as "a huge Queen fan" since they began and saw their very early shows.
+He called Freddie Mercury, the original lead singer of the band, his "ultimate hero" and expressed regret that he never got to know him.

 As a vocalist, Halford was influenced by Little Richard, Elvis Presley, Janis Joplin and Robert Plant.
 He was also influenced by the music of Jimi Hendrix, the Beatles, Cream, David Bowie, King Crimson, the Rolling Stones, John Mayall, and Alice Cooper.